- Adult Asperger Group

 - Dance and creative workshops

 for adults on the autism spectrum and Asperger syndrome in Sheffield

 The Sheffield Adult Asperger Group meets on the last Thursday of each month (except August and December).
 The group is open to any person on the spectrum who is interested in learning more about and sharing their experiences of Asperger syndrome.
-Some of our members do not have a formal diagnosis of Asperger syndrome but identify with the condition.
+Some of our members do not have a formal diagnosis of Asperger syndrome but identify themselves with it.

 We have discussions, speakers and presentations throughout the year and there is always an opportunity for informal chat and questions.
 For example we have had speakers from the Sheffield Hallam University’s Autism Centre, the National Autistic Society, Autism Plus and the Asperger Rights Movement.

 We also have a small library of books that may be borrowed.

 Everyone is welcome and there is no charge for the meeting.
 Tea, coffee and biscuits are provided.